SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

 ### Open Sharing Model

-Any container members and guest users with edit permissions can add new permissions to this file.
+Any container members and guests with edit permissions can add new permissions to this file.

 This can be configured using the PowerShell cmdlet [Set-SPOcontainerTypeConfiguration](../admin-exp/developer-admin/dev-admin.md#container-type-configuration-properties) as per this example: